dandavison/delta/README.md

         --navigate                   Activate diff navigation: use n to jump forwards and N to jump backwards.
 To change the file labels used see --file-modified-label, --file-removed-label, --file-added- label, --file-renamed-label
-        --hyperlinks                 Render commit hashes, file names, and line numbers as hyperlinks, according to the hyperlink spec for terminal emulators:
+        --relative-paths             Output all file paths relative to the current directory so that they resolve correctly when clicked on or used in shell commands --hyperlinks                 Render commit hashes, file names, and line numbers as hyperlinks, according to the hyperlink spec for terminal emulators:
                                      https://gist.github.com/egmontkob/eb114294efbcd5adb1944c9f3cb5feda.
 By default,